bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     The chosen bones will be the available parents for this component's root bone, and a selector will be added to the rig UI.
     Different component types may implement parent switching differently.
 The specific behaviour is explained underneath the checkbox when it is enabled.
 - #### Appearance
     This panel lets you customize the custom shapes of bones.
-By default, you can choose from CloudRig's library of custom shapes, but you can expand this list by specifying your own .blend file of custom shapes in the add-on preferences.
+By default, you can choose from CloudRig's library of custom shapes, but you can expand this list by specifying your own .blend file of custom shapes in CloudRig's add-on preferences.
 You can also switch to choosing from the objects of the current .blend file.
 Only mesh objects whose names start with "WGT-" will appear in the list.
 - #### Storage Bone
     For components that need to create custom properties, this parameter lets you choose where those custom properties are created, eg. for IK/FK switching.
 This can matter for animator convenience when managing keyframes on these properties.
     - "Default": A bone named "Properties" will be created to store custom properties.